MoolahModding/site/docs/getting-started/unreal-editor/index.md

 Not using the PAYDAY3 modkit is unsupported and not recommended as you do not have access to PAYDAY3's data formats.
 :::

-## Packaging your mod's files for use in PAYDAY 3
+## Testing your mod

 ### Setting up PAYDAY 3 to allow your PAK to be loaded
 As of writing, PAYDAY 3 will check if your PAK file has a generated signature, this can be bypassed by passing `-fileopenlog` to PAYDAY 3 when it launches.

 You can set this easily by putting the launch option in the steam launch options
 ![Steam Launch Options](assets/steam-launchoptions.png)